-Samsung announced a reduction of nearly 30% of its international staff.
-With this statement, the company joins the list of major technology manufacturers that have already reduced their workforce after the hiring boom in the years following the pandemic.
+According to a Reuters report, Samsung is purportedly planning to reduce its global staff by nearly 30% in certain international departments.
+With this move, the company would join the list of major technology manufacturers that have already reduced their workforce after the hiring boom in the years following the pandemic.
+However, it’s important to note that the tech giant hasn’t confirmed the Reuters report as of yet.

-The media outlet reports that Samsung will reduce staff by 15% in the sales and marketing departments of its subsidiaries worldwide.
-Meanwhile, it will cut 30% of its administrative team.
-The cuts will affect the central regions where the brand has a presence, including the Americas, Europe, Asia, and Africa.
+The media outlet also reports that Samsung will reportedly reduce staff by 15% in the sales and marketing departments of its subsidiaries worldwide.
+Meanwhile, it could cut 30% of its administrative team.
+The purported cuts will affect the central regions where the brand has a presence, including the Americas, Europe, Asia, and Africa.

-The exact number of employees that the company will lay off isn’t yet known.
-Still, the brand’s subsidiaries worldwide employ approximately 25,100 people in sales and marketing departments and approximately 27,800 people in other administrative divisions.
+The brand’s subsidiaries worldwide employ approximately 25,100 people in sales and marketing departments and approximately 27,800 people in other administrative divisions.

-The move exacerbates the company’s labor conflict at its headquarters, where employees have unionized for the first time in Samsung’s history and have gone on strike twice in recent months.
+If confirmed, the move would exacerbate the company’s labor conflict at its headquarters, where employees have unionized for the first time in Samsung’s history and have gone on strike twice in recent months.

 Leveling the Internal Structure

-Samsung’s decision isn’t unique and follows the path already taken by other companies in the technology sector.
-Given that the departments affected by the cut are part of the company’s administrative workforce, it’s not difficult to assume that Samsung may be trying to level out its internal structure to reduce intermediate positions and decision nodes, thereby streamline internal decision-making.
+If the Reuters report turns out to be true, Samsung’s decision wouldn’t be unique and would follow the path already taken by other companies in the technology sector.
+In short, these companies are trying to level out their internal structure to reduce intermediate positions and decision nodes, thereby streamline internal decision-making.

 Meta has been doing this since early 2023, and other companies like Amazon and Google are also applying this recipe.
 In an interview, Meta CEO Mark Zuckerberg explained why the company had reduced part of its workforce.